 Figure 9 shows an example of what the SRk,c looks like for both methods for one of the data set, data set 5.
 The plot clearly illustrates that GPA finds a consensus product configuration that represents all individuals well.
 The SRk,GPA of GPA varies very little compared to SRk,MFA which means that for GPA the differences or distances between the consensus product configuration and individual product configurations are relatively small.
 For SRk,MFA one can observe that the individual product configurations of assessors 4 and 6 are relatively different from the MFA consensus product configuration.
 In general we also recommend that one looks at the individual differences graphically as done in Figure 6.

-More than two dimensions in the MFA solution
+More than two components in the MFA solution

-As was stated above, the MFA consensus solution may contain several dimensions.
+As was stated above, the MFA consensus solution may contain several components.
 This is illustrated in Figure 10 for all the real data sets.
 As can be seen, the explained variance using two components varies from 40% to about 80%.
 For data set 5 the first two components of the MFA solution describe about 60% of the total variance with the third component describing almost as much as the second component.
-Looking further at how the different assessors relate to the different axes should be done using for instance cluster analysis and external sensory and assessor data, but this is beyond the scope of the present paper.
+Looking further at how the different assessors relate to the different axes should be done using for instance cluster analysis and external sensory and assessor data.
+This is an important topic which has been given relatively little attention in the literature.
+More research is needed involving also how GPA could be modified for providing information about more than two underlying componentss.

 5. Conclusion

+Change this one.
 The results of this paper have shown that GPA and MFA can give very similar results as measured by RV coefficient even for random data.
 In other words, the methods can find quite similar structures even when there is no real structure underlying the data.
 An implication of this is that the methods are potentially sensitive to overfitting and a proper validation of the consensus should therefore be done either by using a permutation test or cross-validation.

 Constructed data with clear structure have revealed that both methods are able to find the underlying consensus structure in the data in the presence of translation, rotation and reflection of the different assessors.
 Scaling and moderate changes of relative distance between products in individual configurations also gave similar consensus configurations.